The Worst Parents In Sports History

 He was traded to the New Orleans Saints in 2018.

-22. Andrea McDonald — Alex Collins' Mother
+22. Andrea McDonald (Alex Collins)

-Bottom line: Good parents encourage their children to aim high and do what will make them happy as far as picking a college.
+Good parents encourage their children to aim high and do what will make them happy as far as picking a college.
 Andrea McDonald had different ideas when it came to her son, five-star running back Alex Collins.

 When McDonald found out her son was going to sign with the University of Arkansas, she ran off with his national letter of intent and refused to sign it.